mashtalerms/rayapp/README.md

     - full CRUD with filters and soring for news and comments
     - permissions are correctly configured to read/update/delete for all entities
 3. Tests for whole CRUD of news and accounts apps (in tests.py files)
-4. PyMemcacheCache used for caching
+4. PyMemcacheCache is used for caching
-5. django_cron used for periodic tasks (db backup and API downloading)
+5. django_cron is used for periodic tasks (db backup and API downloading)
-6. asyncio used for downloading data from API
+6. asyncio is used for downloading data from API

 ## How to: ##